milvus-io/community/blog/en/2020-02-26-select-index-parameters-ivf-index.md

 Generally, increasing <code>nlist</code> leads to more buckets and fewer vectors in a bucket during clustering.
 As a result, the computation load decreases and search performance improves.
 However, with fewer vectors for similarity comparison, the correct result might be missed.

 Increasing <code>nprobe</code> leads to more buckets to search.
 As a result, the computation load increases and search performance deteriorates, but search precision improves.
 The situation may differ per datasets with different distributions.
 You should also consider the size of the dataset when setting <code>nlist</code> and <code>nprobe</code>.
-Generally, it is recommended that <code>nlist<code> can be <code>4 * sqrt(n)</code>, where n is the total number of vectors.
+Generally, it is recommended that <code>nlist</code> can be <code>4 * sqrt(n)</code>, where n is the total number of vectors.
 As for <code>nprobe</code>, you must make a trade-off between precision and efficiency and the best way is to determine the value through trial and error.

 The following table shows a test using sift50m for <code>nlist</code> and <code>nprobe</code>.
 The index type is SQ8.